Meetcrypt

 Balance History

 A time series built from historical balance snapshots.
-Daily charts now carry forward prior balances until newer snapshots arrive.
+Daily charts carry forward prior balances until newer snapshots arrive.

 Funding